Ahmad Khomeini: During Iran-Iraq war

 During the war, he had an important role reporting government general issues to his father and relaying the Imam's messages to officials and others.
 He also used to act as counsel for his father and other high-ranking officials.

 Letter to Ayatollah Montazeri

 On 29 April 1989, Ahmad Khomeini wrote a "more than three pages" letter addressing Ayatollah Montazeri saying that he was regretful for Montazeri's being heedless of "Imam's calls."
 Producing a list of accusations, Ahmad Khomeini tried to show that Montazeri's leadership would be harmful to the revolution.
 "Was it not because of your affection for Mehdi Hashemi that you created so many problems for Islam and the revolution?" said Ahmad Khomeini in a part of the letter.
 In response, Montazeri defended Mehdi Hashemi, an Iranian Shia cleric who was defrocked later, and said that he would "stay away from politics."

 Personal life

 His wife was Fatemeh Soltani Tabatabai, daughter of Grand Ayatollah Mohammad Bagher Soltani Tabatabai Borujerdi, niece of Imam Musa Sadr, the Shia religious leader of Lebanon.
-She was the sister of Sadegh and Morteza Tabatabai.